 We would like to list events and networking opportunities that will help connect gifted families in Texas.
 Is your local GT parent support group hosting a public event or virtual meetup?
 Or … are you feeling like the only GT family in town, and would like to find others nearby?

-Use the form at the bottom of this page to request your event, meetup, and connection request to be added to this page.
-We prefer to post events expressly designed for parents and events that are low-cost or free.
+Email giftededucationfamilynetwork@gmail.com to request your event, meetup, and connection request to be added to this page.
+To align with our mission, we prefer to post events expressly designed for parents and events that are low-cost or free.

 “How To Foster Our Students’ Sense of Purpose”